liyan2015/AdapLDP-FL/README.md

 <!-- start sparsity -->

-The code in the folder [CNN Sparisty](https://github.com/liyan2015/AdaptiveBatchHE/tree/main/CNN%20Sparisty) is for determining the sparsity vectors of clients.
+The code in the folder [Noise Scaler](models/Fed.py) is for enhancing the trade-off between privacy and performance.

 `federated_main.py` is the main function.